aang81a/my-it-support-portfolio/PROJECTS/06-knowledge-base-articles/how-to-connect-to-the-company-vpn-from-home.md

 - VPN connected
 - Secure connection established

-You may also see a lock symbol or VPN icon near the clock.
+You may also see a lock symbol, VPN icon, or connection status near the clock, depending on the VPN application and device setup.

 ---